lmaranhao/node-real-estate-api/README.md

 # Very Simple Express Demo
 This is a very simple express demo.
-It has 3 endpoints to save, list and find listings.
+It has 3 endpoints to save, list and delete listings.
 It saves the listings in memory, retrieves a listing or finds a `Listing` by id.

 # Node version
 This project has been coded using